container based virtualization

 VXLAN vs VLAN: The VXLAN Benefits Drive Adoption

-Introduced by Cisco and VMware and now heavily used in open networking, VXLAN stands for Virtual eXtensible Local Area Network and is perhaps the most popular overlay technology for IP-based SDN data centers.
-And is used extensively with ACI networks.
+Introduced by Cisco and VMware and now heavily used in open networking, VXLAN stands for Virtual eXtensible Local Area Network.
+It is perhaps the most popular overlay technology for IP-based SDN data centers and is used extensively with ACI networks.

 VXLAN Benefits